Clues to Success on Your Pest Control Business Financial Statements

 Gross Margin – Gross margin is the difference between revenues and direct expenses expressed as a percentage.
 In pest control, gross margin should be 50% or greater.
 Gross Margin is one of the most important metrics in running a business.
-Gross margin determines breakeven point.
+Gross margin determines the breakeven point.
 For example, let’s assume that all non-COGS costs are $10,000 for the month with a 50% gross margin, our breakeven point in revenue would be $20,000 (10,000/.5).
-After revenues exceed $20,000 we would make profit at a rate of 50 cents on each dollar of revenue.
+After revenues exceed $20,000 we would make the profit at a rate of 50 cents on each dollar of revenue.

 Sales and Marketing – These two functions are probably the most important functions in running any business.
 Without sales, we have no business.
 The difference between the two is that marketing represents all efforts to create leads.
-Sales represents all efforts to close those leads.
-While in general we can look at these efforts as an acceptable percentage of revenues, I don’t mind driving these percentages way up as long as the lead cost and closing ratios are acceptable especially in smaller companies.
+Sales represent all efforts to close those leads.
+While in general, we can look at these efforts as an acceptable percentage of revenues, I don’t mind driving these percentages way up as long as the lead cost and closing ratios are acceptable especially in smaller companies.
 Therefore, judging this number is sometimes more difficult than just looking for a standard percentage.

 General and Administration (G&A) – This category represents all non-direct, sales or marketing costs.
 G&A can include office rent, professional fees, office salaries, etc. G&A usually runs at around 20-25% of revenues.